Kayla Corthwaite

 Heather McAlister

-Heather McAlister (2017 – present) is a MSW student analyzing the experiences of youths who attended HAP twice.
-She is currently co-facilitating HAP groups and helping to train other students.
+Heather McAlister (2017-2019) was a MSW student analyzing the experiences of youths who attended HAP a second time.
+She helped to co-facilitate HAP groups and trained other students.

 Daniela Folino